 The goal of addendum is to provide a practical prioritized list of guidance to manage risk and minimize the success of a breach.
 It complements the established 35 best practice mitigation recommendations and maturity model recommended by the ASD and inserts these new four recommendations between the Top 4 and remaining 31 recommendations.

 The Essential Eight is the existing Top 4, plus 4 new ASD recommendations

-- Application whitelisting of permitted/trusted programs, to prevent execution of malicious or unapproved programs including executables.
+- Application allow listing of permitted/trusted programs, to prevent execution of malicious or unapproved programs including executables.
 Scripts, and installers.

 - Patch applications - e.g. Java, PDF viewer, Flash, web browsers and Microsoft Office.
 Patch/mitigate systems with "extreme risk" vulnerabilities within two days.
 Use the latest version of applications.

 - Patch operating system vulnerabilities.
 Patch/mitigate systems with "extreme risk" vulnerabilities within two days.
 Use the latest suitable operating system version.
 Avoid Microsoft Windows XP.

 - Restrict administrative privileges to operating systems and applications based on user duties.
 Such users should use a separate unprivileged account for email and web browsing.